wookie-fatcat/agility/README.md

 You're free to download it and use it as much and for as long as you wish.

+## How Much Money Will Agility Save Me?

+That's impossible to predict.
+It will depend on a number of factors:

+- the size of your solar system: ie how much power your panels can generate
+- the amount of battery storage
+- the amount of electricity you typically consume each day
+- the weather:
+  - it affects the Octopus Agile tariff prices (they're typically cheapest when its windy or stormy)
+  - it also, of course, affects how much power your solar panels will generate
+- the time of year.
+In the UK, a solar system will generate approximately 10 times in high Summer what it generates in the depths of Winter!

+I'd recommend that you have sufficient battery storage to cover at least a third to a half of your typical daily power needs.
+Basically the more battery storage you can afford the better.
+The good news is that battery storage continues to fall in price, and there's no VAT on domestic batteries.

+The more power you typically use, the more Agile slots you'll need to charge your batteries, so you'll begin to need to use more expensive slots.
+So if you're also charging an EV and running a heat pump, your potential savings may be less than if you consume at or below the UK average of 7kWh per day.

+So I can't make any guarantees, but over the last year, by way of example, I've seen my average price for electrictity to be around 12p/kWh - about half the Ofgem capped price.

+To put that into context, I don't have an EV or Heat Pump, but we're an above-average power consumer.
+I have sufficient battery storage for between 75% and 100% of our daily needs and I have a fairly large (6kW peak) solar array.

 ## Warranty and Liabilities

 You'll see a copy of the Open Source license at the end of this Readme document.
 You'll notice that